Neural Grasp Distance Fields for Robot Manipulation: Discussion

 \section{Discussion}

-Neural implicit functions have been widely explored for 3D vision tasks such as shape reconstruction. \ngdf extends this concept to grasp estimation, using 6D poses as queries on continuous grasp manifolds.
+Neural implicit functions have been widely explored for 3D vision tasks such as shape reconstruction. \ngdf extends this concept to grasp estimation, using 6D poses as queries on grasp manifolds.
 Our work differs from existing work on 3D reconstruction, not only due to the higher dimensionality of our problem, but also because of the challenge in acquiring ground truth labels.
-The ground truth grasp distance between an arbitrary query pose and the corresponding closest grasp is expensive to compute in simulation.
+The ground truth grasp distance between an arbitrary query pose and the corresponding closest grasp is expensive to compute.
 Instead, we train on large-scale discrete grasp sets~\cite{acronym2020} as near-ground truth supervision.
-Our experiments in~\sect{sec:eval-ngf} show that \ngdf is able to learn the grasp level set from this supervision, and interpolate between the discrete grasps to represent the continuous grasp manifold.
+Our experiments in~\sect{sec:eval-ngf} show that \ngdf is able to learn the continuous grasp manifold as the level set of the neural field from this discrete supervision.

-\ngdf decouples the problem of learning a representation of the grasp manifold from the problem of finding a good grasp pose.
-To solve the latter, we formulate the distance output of \ngdf as a cost to be minimized.
-For the full robot motion planning regime, we use a trajectory optimization algorithm to optimize the grasp cost jointly with other trajectory costs such as smoothness and collision avoidance.
-We outperform several baselines in~\sect{sec:eval-gmp} that represent what a practitioner would implement for a reaching and grasping task.
+\ngdf decouples the problem of learning a grasp manifold representation from the problem of finding a good grasp pose.
+For the latter, we formulate the distance output of \ngdf as a cost to be minimized.
+For the full robot motion planning regime, we jointly optimize the grasp cost with smoothness and collision costs.
+We outperform baselines in~\sect{sec:eval-gmp} that represent what a practitioner would implement for a reaching and grasping task.
 While the performance of oracle methods indicate room for improvement, our results show that joint optimization with \ngdf is a promising direction for manipulation.
-We also demonstrate the scalability of our approach with intra-category generalization results in~\sect{sec:intra-category}.
+We also demonstrate scalability with intra-category generalization results in~\sect{sec:intra-category}, and deploy our method on real hardware in~\sect{sec:real}.

-In terms of limitations, \ngdf is trained on a gripper-specific dataset; \ngdf for other grippers will likely require different datasets.
-Further, optimizing cost weights are fixed for the joint optimization in the reach and grasp planning task; estimating the cost weights per optimization iteration could improve performance.
+In terms of limitations, \ngdf is trained on a gripper-specific dataset; \ngdf for other grippers may require different datasets.
+The method also depends on upstream object segmentation.
+Further, the cost weights are fixed during optimization in the reach and grasp planning task; learning to adjust the weights each iteration could improve performance.